mitch7391/homebridge-cmd4-AdvantageAir/docs/zone-control-design.md

 4. Otherwise the client sends one encoded `/setAircon?json=...` request for that zone.
 HTTP success or an empty JSON response is not state confirmation.
-5. The executor waits one second before each fresh confirmation read, allowing at most five attempts within the remaining deadline.
+5. The executor waits one second before each fresh confirmation read, allowing further reads within the remaining seven-second deadline rather than stopping after five attempts.
+A secondary cap permits at most ten attempts; at the default one-second spacing the deadline is reached first.
 It succeeds only when the same zone identity reports the requested state.
 6. The manager accepts the confirmed response before the HomeKit write resolves.
    Reads arriving during a pending write wait for that result, with their own seven-second deadline.